 1951 ended with Esmond working for Michael Powell again, but unusually on stage rather than screen.
 Powell's venture into theatrical production was short lived and not hugely successful.
-Helois, in which Esmond played at the Golders Green Hippodrome before transferring to the Duke of York's Theatre in London for a brief run.
+Helois played at the Golders Green Hippodrome before transferring to the Duke of York's Theatre in London for a brief run.
 Actor / director Nigel Green was in the cast, too, and it was he who directed Esmond in April of the following year in Montserrat, a play by Lillian Hellman.
 The leading role was played by Richard Burton at a time when he was just starting to break into major film roles having "trodden the boards" for eight years.

 The cast spent a week performing at the Arts Theatre in Cambridge prior to full production at the Lyric Theatre, Hammersmith.
-A newspaper article at the time suggested that the production remained an "out of town" run (by which it meant Hammersmith as well as Cambridge) as this was necessary to answer the question: "Is it too grim for the glossy West End? … Miss Hellman's story, adapted from the French play of Emanuel Robies, tell us of one Captain Monserrat, a Spanish officer appalled by the pillage and terror caused by his own army in Venezuela.
+A newspaper article at the time suggested that the production remained an "out of town" run (by which it meant Hammersmith as well as Cambridge) as this was necessary to answer the question: "Is it too grim for the glossy West End? … Miss Hellman's story, adapted from the French play of Emanuel Robies, tells us of one Captain Monserrat, a Spanish officer appalled by the pillage and terror caused by his own army in Venezuela.
 Monserrat turns traitor and subsequently assists revolutionary leader Simon Bolivar to bring his people liberty.
 The play is extremely harrowing and relentless in its horror.
 Its deaths and on-stage beatings make this an 'x-certificate' play.
 'Streetcar' seems subdued by comparison.
 It boasts three outsized performances by Richard Burton, Noel Willman and Esmond Knight."

 A young Richard Burton at about the time he worked with Esmond Knight in the controversial play Monserrat.

-Work on two films, Arrow to the Heart and Girdle of Gold, was then followed in the autumn of 1952 by a theatrical season in a most unusual location - the island of Bermuda.
+Work on two films, Arrow to the Heart and Girdle of Gold, was then followed in the autumn of 1952 by a theatrical season in an unusual location - the island of Bermuda.
 Esmond and Nora travelled there to perform at the Bermuda Festival which ran from 27th September to 1st December at the newly-built Bermudiana Theatre in Hamilton.
 Esmond was rather thankful that he was still around to make the trip - on 6th September he had been at the Farnborough Air Show when a jet fighter disintegrated and fell into the crowd, killing thirty-one people (including the pilot, John Derry) and injuring many more.
 He was unharmed but it was a shocking experience.

 The Bermuda Festival, which included concerts and an exhibition of Cecil Beaton's designs and photography as well as stage productions, was organised by the Bermuda Musical and Dramatic Society which divided the year into an American and an English season (the American company that year had included Burgess Meredith).
 Nora and Esmond featured in five plays: Travellers' Joy, Ring Around the Moon, Family Reunion, The Magistrate and Miranda.
 Also in the small cast was Eric Berry, another Michael Powell regular who had appeared with Esmond in Contraband and The Red Shoes.

 The idea of encouraging moral and spiritual reconstruction to build a "hate-free, fear-free, greed-free world" was popular in a post-war world.
-MRA was very much associated with the man and interest began to fade after Buchman's death in 1961, although its influence is very much alive in contemporary movements such as Initiatives of Change (IofC).
-Nora's association with MRA continued for many years, whereas Esmond's interest did not extend beyond working professionally for them once in a while - his religious beliefs wavered somewhere between atheism and agnosticism.
+M.R.A. was very much associated with the man and interest began to fade after Buchman's death in 1961, although its influence is very much alive in contemporary movements such as Initiatives of Change (IofC).
+Nora's association with M.R.A. continued for many years, whereas Esmond's interest did not extend beyond working professionally for them once in a while - his religious beliefs wavered somewhere between atheism and agnosticism.

 On 3rd October 1952 the BBC broadcast Desert Island Discs with Esmond being interviewed about his life by presenter Roy Plomley and playing his choice of recordings to take with him to his imagined place of solitude.
 These were: